These are some of the most common questions I get about our leaf sprung 4x4 van conversion kit. Feel free to email me for more details.

 Q. Does my exhaust need to be modified?

 A. On gas models, yes.
-The drivers side exhaust will need to be re routed in order to make room for the front driveshaft.
-Diesel models don't require any exhaust mods.
+The drivers side exhaust will need to be re routed in order to make room for the front driveshaft & transfer case.
+Diesel models don't require exhaust mods.

 Q. What steering parts do I need?

-A. I have steering kits available for every lift height.
+A. UJOR kits require crossover steering.
 All wearable parts are available at any local parts store, and the factory F250/F350 tie rod is utilized.

 Q. Does my fuel tank need to be modified?

 A. Yes, the fuel tank will have to be shortened to make room for the transfer case.
-I have fuel tank shortening kits available.
+I have fuel tank shortening kits available as well as an Aluminum replacement tank.
+If you have a 5.4 with the plastic fuel tank it can be retained.

 Q. What do I do about a transfer case?